 The entire photo collection is available here: JourneysThroughOurFragileHeritage

-After being exhibited at the United Nations Office in Geneva, the exhibition arrived in Lugano and it is jointly presented by Università della Svizzera Italiana (USI) and the City of Lugano.
-It will be displayed on USI main campus on the façade of the Informatics building until the end of June 2018, when it will be moved to the city center, along the outside fence of Parco Ciani, where it will remain until the beginning of September 2018.
+After being exhibited at the United Nations Office in Geneva, the exhibition arrived in Lugano and was jointly presented by Università della Svizzera Italiana (USI) and the City of Lugano.
+It was displayed on the USI main campus on the façade of the Informatics building until the end of June 2018, and then moved to the city center, along the outside fence of Parco Ciani, where it remained until the beginning of September 2018.

-It represents a precious opportunity to bring the university closer to the city, as a service to its people and an added value to the development of the region.
+It represented a precious opportunity to bring the university closer to the city, as a service to its people and an added value to the development of the region.